 General U.S. Tax Information for International Students on F and J visas

-All international F and J students are required to report their presence in the U.S., and some students are also required to file income tax form if they worked and earned money in the U.S. during the 2023 calendar year.
+It is tax filing season!
+All international F and J students are required to report their presence in the U.S. Students who worked or earned money in the U.S. during the 2024 calendar year are also required to file an income tax form.

 1. Form I-20 for F-1 students or Form DS-2019 for J-1 students